-more places, but still I just can’t seem to find a definition of what exactly it
+“Modern learning” is a phrase I am encountering in more and more places, but still I just can’t seem to find a definition of what exactly it

 is.
 The general idea seems to be that a

-st century world demands collaborative creative critical
+changing 21st century world demands collaborative creative critical

 thinkers, and that modern learning involves whatever tools and approaches are needed